-STEP 6: Installation of the boards is a two-person job, so if you have a buddy that owes you one, now would be the time to collect.
+Installation of the boards is a two-person job, so if you have a buddy that owes you one, now would be the time to collect.
 When I was installing the boards I used 2.5” black drywall screws to secure the boards to the joists.

-If you need more than one board to complete a run, I would recommend you cut an angle on the ends of the boards where they butt together…
+If you need more than one board to complete a run, I would recommend you cut an angle on the ends of the boards where they butt together.

 I cut a 30-degree angle, but it could be anything just as long at it is an angle.

 By using crown, you don’t have to worry about getting the boards tight at the ends where they touch the walls.
 Without the crown, it will be very difficult to get the cuts just right and, like caulk, crown molding can cover a multitude of sins!

 Pin this post for later!
-And if you make one, leave a comment (or better yet, a photo) on the pin!
+And if you decide to insall a wood ceiling, leave a comment (or better yet, a photo) on the pin!
 That helps others know whether they want to try this project, too!

 Pssst…before you go, I sure would love to hang out with you again really soon!
 Sign up now and get a FREE copy of “Builder-Grade To Beautiful: 10 Totally Transformative Home Decorating Solutions, All Under $100!”
 Click here or on the image below.
 Your copy will be sent right away!